 A Fidelity Charitable Gift Fund report found that people who volunteered in the previous year donated ten times more money to charities than non-volunteers, and 67% of those who volunteered said that they would donate to the same nonprofits where they had served.
 It is, therefore, in a nonprofit’s best interest to effectively recruit and retain new volunteers.

 Use these volunteer recruitment strategies to help establish a healthy, proactive volunteer program:

 Craft Your Message For Recruiting Volunteers

-Whether you are sending an email to community partners, using social media, or hanging volunteer recruitment posters around town, you’ll need to have a unified, clear message prepared.
+Whether you are sending an email to community partners, leveraging your nonprofit social media strategy, or simply hanging volunteer recruitment posters around town, you’ll need to have a unified, clear message prepared.
 This is what you want to tell your community about your organization to get them on board with your cause.
 Follow these steps to compose a message that supports your volunteer recruitment strategy:

 1. Evaluate Your Organization’s Image